The two week block of swimming starts on Monday 21st June. Please remember your costume/ shorts, hat, goggles (if you need them) and towel.

 It is expected that your child has an appropriate reading book with them for daily reading sessions.
 This book can be from home or school.
 Books can be changed whenever necessary and we encourage your child to be independent in changing and choosing books form the class or school library.
 However, guidance will be given when required.
 Children will read in a guided session weekly and may be heard individually too.

-Currently the children are allowed to attend school in their PE kit on the days that PE is taught - Tuesday and Friday this term.
+Currently the children are allowed to attend school in their PE kit on the days that PE is taught - Tuesday and Thursdays this term.
+(Some competitions will be held on Fridays: if your child is involved they will be notified).
 If your child wears earrings please teach them to remove and replace theses themselves.

 Pupils may have a refillable, named water bottle for the classroom so that they can have access to drinking water throughout the day.
 Please note that this is for water only and not juice.